ViggoValfridsson/JavaScript-Frontend-Uppgift3-Grupp2/4-api-show-send/README.md

 path: <https://github.com/Lars-S-Berg/js-fe-exercises/tree/main/4-api-show-send>

-The aim of the exercise is to understand ...
+The purpose with the exercise is to understand JSON, fetch data from a server and show it on a webpage, and use the posibility to send data.

-Purpose/course objectives:
+## Purpose/course objectives

-1. "Download and send data to the server".
+1. Be able to apply techniques to retrieve and send data to the server
-2. "Manage data in the browser".
+2. Be able to apply technology to manage data in the browser
 3. "Be able to explain how a user communicates with the server".
-4. "Be able to explain different options for managing data in the browser".

-## Download and send data to a server
+Key concepts

+- JSON
+- Callbacks
+- Promise
+- async/await
+- AJAX: fetch() and XMLHttpRequest
+- FormData
+- LocalStorage
+- Cookies

+## Exercise description

+AJAX technology shall be used to update only a part of the loaded webpage, without the need to update the rest of the content.

 ## Additional general instructions